openstack/kayobe/doc/source/configuration/kolla-ansible.rst

 be necessary to inspect the kolla-ansible configuration tasks to determine which files are supported.

-.. table: Kolla-ansible configuration files
+.. table:: Kolla-ansible configuration files

    =============================== =======================================================
    File                            Purpose